Commissions I: EP history

+Critical reception

 Upon release, Commissions I garnered very favorable reviews from professional music critics.
-Keane wrote in his review for magazine The List, "It’s art, it’s collage, it’s retro-futurist music for replicants and it sounds very nice."
-As Kalev summarized his opinion of the EP, "Commissions I is not just compelling in its own right; it also provides an invaluable insight into the interplay between the commissioned work and the conventionally released music of one of the past few years’ most pivotal electronic artists."
-Goggins, reviewing for The Line of Best Fit, highlighted the commissioned tracks for their "distinctiveness," writing that they "work together in impressively cohesive fashion."
-Ilves, who wrote for The 405, called the EP a "thoughtful and conceptual collection of works worthy of praise."
+Keane wrote in his review for magazine The List, "It's art, it's collage, it's retro-futurist music for replicants and it sounds very nice."
+As Kalev summarized his opinion of the EP, "Commissions I is not just compelling in its own right; it also provides an invaluable insight into the interplay between the commissioned work and the conventionally released music of one of the past few years' most pivotal electronic artists."
+Goggins, reviewing for The Line of Best Fit, highlighted the commissioned tracks for their "distinctiveness", writing that they "work together in impressively cohesive fashion".
+Ilves, who wrote for The 405, called the EP a "thoughtful and conceptual collection of works worthy of praise".
 Commissions I was number one on Exclaim!'s list of "Top Releases to Hunt for This Record Store Day" and ranked number nine on a year-end list of the 14 best extended plays of 2014 by Pretty Much Amazing.